hackclub/hackclub/applications/jonathan/echoing_green_14.md

 **What skills or experiences demonstrate that you will be able to attract money, people, and other resources to your organization?
 (1000 characters)**

-My mom trained me to know that if I didn't ask for something, I wouldn't' get it.
-When I was in highschool, I asked over a dozen restaurants to donate food to a program I started for the homeless.
+My mom trained me to know that if I didn't ask for something, I wouldn't get it.
+When I was in high school, I asked over a dozen restaurants to donate food to a program I started for the homeless.

 While in college, I was one of the lead organizers of PennApps, my school's hackathon.
 I was one of the five people that grew it from 90 Penn students to